nouraellm/MoonHare.CSS/README.md

 #### Responsive meta tag

-Beautify is developed  _mobile first_, a strategy in which we optimize code for mobile devices first and then scale up components as necessary using CSS media queries.
+MoonHare.CSS is developed  _mobile first_, a strategy in which we optimize code for mobile devices first and then scale up components as necessary using CSS media queries.
 To ensure proper rendering and touch zooming for all devices,  **add the responsive viewport meta tag**  to your  `<head>`.
 ```html
 <meta name="viewport" content="width=device-width, initial-scale=1">
 ```